AbleHealth/team/engineering/principles-and-practices.md

 ### Design is part of everyone's daily business
 - Use incremental design instead of creating one big design at the beginning of a project.
 Take small, safe steps and test your designs.
-- A sign that design needs to be reconsidered is whenever you see duplication.
+- Duplication is a sign that design needs to be reconsidered.
 - Refactor mercilessly and with focus.
   - :white_check_mark: Refactor code that is in the direct line of your code path
   - :white_check_mark: Refactor code that makes the delivering feature in progress ultimately much easier